 Start Connecting Your Futures Broker to the Trading Software

 Once you have obtained the API keys or connection credentials, open your trading software and navigate to the settings or configuration section.
-Look for the option to add or connect a new trading broker, often labeled as “Account Setup” or “Broker Connection.”
+Look for the option to add or connect a new trading broker, often labelled as “Account Setup” or “Broker Connection.”
 Enter the credentials you obtained from your broker, including the API keys and any necessary server details.

 Here’s a step-by-step example for inputting these credentials in a trading platform like MetaTrader 5: